-In consultation with the Major Professor (see above, II.B.1), the student should (during the student's first two years, but certainly by the end of that time) form an Advisory Committee comprised of at least two additional, graduate faculty members beyond the Major Professor.
+In consultation with the Major Professor (see above, II.B.1), the student should (during the student's first two years, but certainly by the end of that time) form an Advisory Committee comprised of at least two additional, graduate program faculty members beyond the Major Professor.
 This committee will, as the name suggests, advise the student in course selections, plan of study, and in most instances serve as the Examination Committee for the student's Comprehensive Examination.
 Note that the Advisory Committee may be reformed after the Comprehensive Examination to form a new Dissertation Advisory Committee.

-The Advisory Committee shall consist of the Major Advisor and at least two other members, all three of whom must be members of the Graduate Faculty proficient in areas of concentration the student has chosen for study.
+The Advisory Committee shall consist of the Major Advisor and at least two other members, all three of whom must be members of the Graduate Program Faculty proficient in areas of concentration the student has chosen for study.
 The Advisory Committee formally endorses the final Program of Study at the conclusion of the student's course work and has, therefore, responsibility with the Graduate Coordinator for recommending any additional course work deemed appropriate to the student's areas of concentration and dissertation.

 Additional faculty members who are not on the Graduate Faculty may serve on Advisory Committee members as long as a majority of the committee members have Graduate Faculty status.
-The Graduate School posts a list of UGA Graduate Faculty at: http://grad.uga.edu/index.php/faculty-and-staff/graduate-faculty-information/graduate-facultymembers.